seregheik/Javascript-Essentials/README.md

 Operators are executed in memory and ran directly by compilers There are precedence to operators
-Precedence for operators in javascript can be checked at MDN
+Precedence for operators in javascript can be checked at MDN Javascript operators polymorphs i.e they change to adapt to situations and even convert data types